-Victor has been a featured artist in the Vancouver International Jazz Festival, the Earshot Jazz Festival, Bumbershoot, the Filipino American Jazz & World Music Festival, and the Philippine International Jazz Festival.
-His commissioned original work for the Oakland East Bay Symphony, Generations, Directions, which premiered in April 2012, musically addresses three generations of ethnicity in North America.
+Noriega has appeared at the Vancouver International Jazz Festival, Earshot Jazz Festival, Bumbershoot, the Filipino American Jazz & World Music Festival, and the Philippine International Jazz Festival.
+His commissioned orchestral work Generations, Directions, written for the Oakland East Bay Symphony, premiered in 2012 and addressed three generations of ethnicity in North America through music.

 Artist Support Program 2005